How long does it take to sell a house?

 Offer to completion

 Once you have accepted an offer, the conveyancing process – the legal process of selling a property – is often quoted as taking around 2-3 months.
 Recent figures suggest that it currently takes an average of 93 days from accepting an offer to sale completion.
-That is assuming the sale completes.
-Sadly, around one-in-three property sales will fall through before completion and the homeowner will be forced to start the entire process all over again.
+Sadly, however, around one-in-three property sales will fall through before completion and the homeowner will be forced to start the entire process all over again.

 How many viewings does it take to sell a house?